South Korea - Climate

 At a glance

-In 2019, South Korea committed US$1.0 billion of its bilateral allocable official development assistance (ODA) to projects which targeted action against climate change as a principal or significant objective, according to the Organisation for Economic Cooperation and Development’s (OECD’s) Development Assistance Committee (DAC).
-This represented 30% of its bilateral allocable ODA in 2019, above the DAC average of 23%.
-This ranks South Korea in seventh place in absolute terms compared to other OECD DAC members and 10th in relative terms of ODA as a share of gross national income (GNI).
+In 2020, South Korea committed US$203 million of its bilateral allocable official development assistance (ODA) to projects which targeted action against climate change as a principal or significant objective, according to the Organisation for Economic Cooperation and Development’s (OECD’s) Development Assistance Committee (DAC).
+This represented 9% of its bilateral allocable ODA in 2020, well below the DAC average of 23%.
+This puts South Korea in 16th place in absolute terms compared to other OECD DAC members and 24th in relative terms of ODA as a share of gross national income (GNI).